 Final conclusion and recommendations

 Digitalization and automation will change the maritime industry.
 Vessels are connected to the shore and data is used in smarter ways.
 These technologies boost the development of autonomous and unmanned vessels, resulting in a significant amount of research and development projects.
-The challenge of communication between manned and unmanned vessels has not been within the scope of these projects.
+The challenge of communication between manned and unmanned vessels has not been in scope of these projects.

 This study focused on a design philosophy to solve the challenge of communication between manned and unmanned vessels.
 Two solutions for this challenge are discussed: Operate without communication or develop a protocol for communication.